CISecurity/ArtifactExpressions/artifacts/vmware/vmware.virtual_portgroup_v2.rst

 Description
 -----------

-The vmware:virtual_portgroup test is used to verify the ESXi Server virtual switch port groups configuration in relation to the VLAN ID in use.
+The VMware: Virtual Port Group test is used to verify the ESXi Server virtual switch port groups configuration in relation to the VLAN ID in use.

+The virtual_portgroup_object element is used by the virtual_portgroup_test to define the name and connection string of the specific virtual switch, and the portgroup to be evaluated.

+The virtual_portgroup_state element holds the ID of the VLAN in use.

 Technical Details
 -----------------